d2s/Documentation/about.md

 - [RsyncOSX](/AboutRsyncOSX) a GUI for rsync
 - [A menuapp](/Menuapp) for executing scheduled RsyncOSX tasks
 - [RcloneOSX](/RcloneIntro) a GUI for rclone

-All MacOS apps are compiled with support for macOS 10.11 - 10.13.
+All three MacOS applications are compiled with support for macOS 10.11 - 10.13.

 ### Issues, missing features and enhancements